Details

 Description

-Later Burrell went on to buy a panel showing another princess, Princess Cecily (45.75).
-Wilfred Drake, the dealer who sold the panel to Burrell, suggested installing it close to the Beatrix to make 'a pair of English royal portraits of different periods, ... each of them a fine example and full of romantic interest.'
+Later, Burrell went on to buy a panel showing another princess, Princess Cecily of York (45.75).
+Wilfred Drake, the dealer who sold the panel to Burrell, suggested installing it close to Beatrix, inorder to make 'a pair of English royal portraits of different periods, ... each of them a fine example and full of romantic interest.'

 Credit Line/Donor